stockc/mnug/public/meetup/next_meetup.md

-# Meetup: TBD
+# Meetup: December 10, 2015

-On *TBD* we would like to invite you to our next community meetup of the Munich Node.JS User Group.
+On December 10, 2015 we would like to invite you to our next community meetup of the Munich Node.JS User Group.
 Please sign up on Meetup to give us a hint how many nodehackers are coming!

 ### What?

-On *TBD* we have the following schedule:
+On December 10, 2015 we have the following schedule:

 *   **19:00: Beer & Pizza**